 Bouldering is climbing horizontally and vertically underneath the 12ft high white tape line without being attached to a rope.
 Bouldering allows the individual to climb without a partner or the confinement of a rope so they are free to move easily in all directions.
 Bouldering problems (taped climbing paths) are set on a weekly basis and holds are moved around to offer variations in the climbing terrain for an individual just learning to boulder as well as seasoned veterans.
 In order to boulder at the WVU wall, patrons need to view our facility orientation video.
 Bouldering can occur any time the SRC is open.

 Rope Climbing involves at least two people.
 One person is the belayer and one the climber.
 The climber ties themselves into the rope and climbs vertically up the wall.
 The belayer holds the rope and catches the climber in case of a fall as well as lowers them to the ground.
-Vertical taped routes are set on a weekly basis.
+We offer two different types of roped climbing at the WVU wall, top rope climbing and lead climbing.
+For a brief overview, see the diagram to the right, which showcases the differences between top rope and lead climbing.

 - While we are open for rope climbing, our staff are available to belay you.
 In the event that we are too busy, staff may temporarily pause their belaying so they can effectively manage the safety of all patrons.